 Microsoft Dynamics 365 has been lately billed by Microsoft as nothing less than a “Digital Transformation of Business.”
-When we look at the scope of functionality and the packaging around the Enterprise version of this product, we would tend to agree.
-At the highest level, Microsoft Dynamics 365, Enterprise Edition consists of the following:
+When we look at the scope of functionality and the packaging around the Microsoft Dynamics Enterprise Edition of this product, we would tend to agree.
+At the highest level, Microsoft Dynamics Enterprise Edition consists of the following:

 - Microsoft Dynamics CRM as we know it today, along with the new modules known as “Field Service” and “Project Service Automation”